Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Experiments and Validation

-The prototype system is equipped with two antennas, and performance can therefore benefit from a beamforming gain on top of the waveform gain already highlighted in previous subsections.
-According to the scaling laws in Table \ref{scaling_laws}, the beamforming and waveform gains are cumulative as both appear in the fourth order term of \eqref{diode_model_2} through the term $N M^2$.
-As discussed in \cite{Clerckx2016}, this highlights that the number of transmit antennas and number of sinewaves can be traded off to achieve a given target performance.
-In this subsection, we assess the performance benefits of conducting a joint beamforming and waveform design over the single-antenna waveform design and over the conventional multi-antenna beamforming with continuous wave used in \cite{Choi2017,Choi2018,Yedavalli2017,Claessens2018,Abeywickrama2018}.
-In other words, we assess the performance benefits of exploiting jointly the spatial (beamforming) and frequency (waveform) domains of the transmit signal, and investigate how one could leverage the frequency domain of the waveform to decrease the complexity of the spatial domain beamformer (number of transmit antennas).
 The experiments were performed in FF (LoS position) and FS (NLoS position) channel conditions as in the single antenna system.
 UPMF and SMF signals on two antennas and UP, UPMF, and SMF signal on one antenna are used for performance comparison for various $N$.
 Recall that UPMF in single-antenna setting relies on CSIT for channel phase compensation on each sub-carrier (in contrast to UP) and allocates power uniformly over all sub-carriers (similarly to UP).
 The experiments were carried out at five different locations for each FF and FS channel condition.
 Test locations were chosen to have FF channel on LoS position and FS channel on NLoS position with received RF power of about -20dBm based on CW signal.
 The harvested DC power was measured for 60 seconds, repeated five times, and results were averaged over all measurement for each test case.
 Fig. \ref{miso_fffs_result} displays the harvested DC power for each signal design and number of tones.
 We make the following observations. \textit{First}, we observe that spatial domain and frequency domain processing can be traded off.
 Comparing 2-antenna SMF with CW ($N=1$) and 1-antenna SMF with $N\geq 16$, we note that the 1-antenna waveform outperforms the 2-antenna beamforming in FS channel.
 This significant gain can be obtained in FS channel where the 1-antenna SMF with $N\geq 16$ can jointly exploit the nonlinearity of the rectifier and the channel frequency diversity.
 This shows that the hardware complexity increase in the spatial domain (having two antennas rather than one) can be decreased by adopting a more efficient waveform.
 In other words, the use of SMF multisine waveform can decrease the need for multiple transmit antennas for a given performance target.

 \textit{Second}, we observe that the gains from the spatial (beamforming) and frequency (waveform) domains are cumulative.
 For UPMF and SMF, the 2-antenna setting leads to about 100\% gain over the SISO setting for all $N$ in both channels.
 Remarkably, the 2-antenna SMF with $N=16$ achieves a gain of about 110\% over the 2-antenna conventional beamforming with CW ($N=1$) and close to 350\% over the 1-antenna CW, in FS channel conditions.
 Interestingly, the sharp increase in DC power with $N$ achieved by the 1-antenna SMF is still observed in the 2-antenna setting.
 This highlights that SMF jointly exploits the multi-antenna beamforming gain, the channel frequency diversity gain and the rectenna nonlinearity.
 Those results also show that various performance enhancement factors can be superimposed and applied in WPT, which can lead to significant performance improvements.